 Yext Content is purpose-built for Listings Management, providing all of the built-in Entity Types and accompanying fields necessary to sync data to all the publishers in the Knowledge Network.
 Each of the built-in fields has validation optimized for the Knowledge Network and is set up out-of-the-box for syncing to publishers without any additional data mapping required on your end.
 By structuring the data in the Graph, Yext is able to transform your structured data into the structure and formats that each publisher accepts.

 When you make an update in the platform, we send that updated data to the publisher, often in real-time.
 Yext’s technology takes the onus off of the brand to know the specific rules, requirements and data transformation for each publisher — of which there are a lot.

 Take just the Address field — Yext has tens of thousands of lines of code that represents the unique way each of our Location Listing publishers require that we send address data.
 Some want Address 2 separated from Address 1 while others don’t.
 Some want the Extra Address Line appended to the Address Line 1, others to its own field.
 Some prefer abbreviations for things like “Road” to “Rd” while others want the word fully spelled out.
 Some require that you provide the government-issued city name instead of any abbreviations.
 We haven’t even started to cover the country by country nuances.
 We have some publishers that require the ISO Region code in some countries, but explicitly don’t allow the ISO Region code in others.
 The list goes on.

 With all that said, you may be thinking, how does Yext handle all of this publisher specific logic?
 Well, we maintain publisher-specific Exporters that do things like:

-- Keep track of which fields to send to the publisher from the Knowledge Graph.
+- Keep track of which fields to send to the publisher.

 - Transform the data to meet that publisher’s specifications.